 You can post out your return using the original packaging or arrange a collection to suit you.
 To start your return, just go to the ASOS website, log in and track down your order number.
 From here, you can organize your return.

 Your refund should be processed within 14 days of ASOS receiving the item.
 It is important to note however that ASOS does not offer exchanges.
 Instead you will need to place a new order in the correct colour or size that you want.

 So, just how good is ASOS?
 Despite these factors, there are some potential issues with ASOS that should be considered.
 For example, its prices can sometimes be fairly high compared to other high street fashion retailers like Primark.

 The company has also been embroiled in a number of controversies in recent years.
+This could have been avoided had they made use of an online reputation management agency.
 Most notably, ASOS was criticized in the year 2013 when they were forced to recall belts that failed safety testing because they were contaminated with radioactive cobalt-60.

 In a BuzzFeed report from 2016 conditions in some of the ASOS warehouses were also criticized.
 These claims were fiercely refuted by ASOS who claimed that some of the claims in the report were ‘misleading’ and ‘inaccurate’.